Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Experimental Design

-\section{EXPERIMENTAL DESIGN}
+Citation recommendation has evolved through various methods \cite{biblio_dnn_survey1,biblio_survey_classic2,biblio_survey_classic1,biblio_survey1,biblio_survey2}, which can be broadly categorized into several approaches: content-based filtering, machine learning methods such as collaborative filtering \cite{cf}, deep neural network (DNN) approaches such as Transformer \cite{transformer} and BERT \cite{bert}, and more recently, LLM approaches.

+Early content-based systems \cite{biblio_citeseer} relied on document similarity measures such as TF-IDF \cite{tfidf} and citation co-occurrence patterns.
+Subsequently, collaborative filtering methods \cite{biblio_cf1,biblio_cf2} emerged, which incorporate multiple approaches such as Latent Dirichlet Allocation (LDA) \cite{lda} and Singular Value Decomposition (SVD) \cite{svd}.
+They utilize user-item interaction patterns to identify relevant publications through topic modeling and matrix factorization approaches.
+With the advancement of deep learning, multiple studies have proposed DNN-based citation recommendation models \cite{biblio_dnn_survey1}.
+Representative approaches in this category include Transformer-based \cite{biblio_dnn2} and BERT-based \cite{biblio_dnn1} models.

+More recently, LLMs have been explored for enhancing citation recommendation through advanced embedding techniques \cite{biblio_llm1}.
+However, these approaches rely on pre-existing bibliographic databases and utilize LLMs solely for encoding abstracts into embeddings, rather than for generative tasks.
+While this avoids hallucination issues inherent in text generation, it can only recommend articles within pre-constructed citation networks.

+As LLMs with larger context windows continue to emerge, generative approaches that consider bibliographic metadata and detailed content of papers as contextual information may become feasible, potentially overcoming these database dependency limitations.
+However, such generative citation recommendation operates as a \textit{closed system}, where LLMs must rely solely on knowledge acquired during pretraining without access to external databases or retrieval tools, and inevitably faces the challenge of hallucination.

+\section{Experimental Design}

-We conducted three experiments with the following settings:
+We conducted four experiments with the following settings:

-\paragraph{Model settings} In this study, we employ GPT-4.1 (accessed via API; knowledge cutoff: June 2024) to generate bibliographic records.
+\paragraph{Model settings.} In this study, we employ GPT-4.1 (accessed via API; knowledge cutoff: June 2024) to generate bibliographic records.
 To ensure comparability of citation counts across domains, we limit our investigation to computer science and select twenty actively studied topics (e.g., transformer \cite{transformer}, diffusion model \cite{diffusion}, retrieval-augmented generation \cite{rag}).

-The prompt used to generate bibliographic information is shown in Fig.~\ref{fig:prompt}.
+\paragraph{Prompt.} The prompt used to generate bibliographic information is shown in Fig.~\ref{fig:prompt}.
 To ensure structured output, we include a JSON schema and explicitly instruct the model to provide no additional explanation.